 AS ALASKA PUBLIC MEDIA MATURES …

-So much has changed in the years since KAKM, KSKA and APRN first began.
+So much has changed in the years since Alaska Public Media’s KAKM, KSKA and Statewide News first began.
 In many ways, public broadcasting has grown up.
 What was once a struggling – almost experimental — operation has become a permanent and positive presence in the lives of so many in Alaska and across the nation.

 We continue to seek and depend on regular membership contributions from friends, especially new generations of listeners.
 But in the long run our future will depend more and more, on special gifts from long-time friends who want to help Alaska Public Media become stronger and more stable in the future.

 One of the many ways that friends can choose to express their deep commitment to public broadcasting is by naming Alaska Public Media in their will or trust.
 This is a way to make a lasting contribution without affecting your current financial security and freedom.

 A GIFT THAT GIVES BACK

 In general, bequests are often the simplest and most common type of legacy gift that our members establish.
 You may enumerate a specific dollar amount or allocate the residue remaining in your estate after all other gifts to family and others are met.
 Bequests may also be made contingent upon another event occurring — such as a spouse or another beneficiary predeceasing you.

 In addition to the intangible rewards you receive from giving, there are possible financial benefits associated with creating this type of legacy gift.
 When meeting with your advisors, you may want to discuss:

 DRAFTING A NEW WILL

 A bequest to benefit Alaska Public Media is simple to set up.
 The language of a charitable bequest is similar to that listed below, and descriptions of the different types of bequests you may include in your will follows:

 “To Alaska Public Media, I give, devise, and bequest (insert a sum of money, percentage of estate, or remainder of estate).”